hannahilea/hannahilea.github.io/blog/meme-making/src.md

 It should go without saying, but it is important, so I'm going to say it anyway:

-1. **Respect assumptions of privacy!** E.g., no sharing Zoom screenshots (of people, slides, the chat) without their permission.
+1. **Respect assumptions of privacy!** E.g., no sharing Zoom screenshots of people, slides, or the chat without permission.

 2. **Be respectful in your choice of meme templates, text, and imagery.** Avoid -isms ([subtle](https://www.recurse.com/social-rules#no-subtle-isms) or otherwise), inadvertent microaggressions (such as [digital blackface](https://www.teenvogue.com/story/digital-blackface-reaction-gifs)), and [punching down](https://dictionary.cambridge.org/us/dictionary/english/punch-down).